khalid-hussain/shaheen/chap2.md

 "What is the matter, son?", Mughira asked while embracing him.

 "Father, I had a really bad nightmare.
-I saw that a pack of wolves was "following us.
+I saw that a pack of wolves was following us.
 You were left behind.
 They captured you.
-I wanted to return to "save you but you were saying, 'Badr, you should run away.
-You should run "away.'
+I wanted to return to save you but you were saying, 'Badr, you should run away.
+You should run away.'
 Father!
 If you would like to go then I will also come along."

-"No, son!", Mughira said in a grieving tone.
+"No, son!"
+Mughira said in a grieving tone.

 Badr said, "Father!
 Last year you had promised that you will take me along if you went to Granada."

 "But, son, I am not going to Granada.
-I am going to Toledo and you could face "a lot of dangers there with me."
+I am going to Toledo and you could face a lot of dangers there with me."

 "Father!
 I am not a coward."

-"Son, if I were to go into the battlefield, I would have surely taken you "along with me.
+"Son, if I were to go into the battlefield, I would have surely taken you along with me.
 But it's better that I go alone to Toledo."

 "But I am sure that you won't go there alone."